Judy Dater: Photography

 She was influenced by the vital cultural intersection of photography and feminism, and the second wave of feminism which started in the 1960s and lasted up till the 1980s.
 In the 1980s, much has changed and the country as a whole became more conservative in areas of political life.
 The gains of the women's movement began to slow, and many feminists became discouraged with the continuation of sexist attitudes and behavior.
 Through her powerful photography and personal sense of style, Dater was able to surpass these conservative values and was able to effectively convey her views to her audience.

 One of her famous photograph sequences taken in the 1980s, known as the Self-Portraiture sequence, exploited themes such as identity, feminism, and the human connection with nature.
 She effectively conveyed these themes and delivered, through her photography, the stories of women's lives, relationships, and personal emotions.
 For example, in her photograph titled, My Hands, Death Valley, Dater presents the theme of feminism through the placement of the artist's hands on the car's glass window; her hands are crinkled, which is a sign of aging.
 The theme of personal identity is explored in connection with the theme of feminism.
 The background is of the hazy Death Valley, the grounds are dry, her hands are weathered, and she's trying to force open a car window.
 The theme of human's connection with nature is exploited by taking the photograph in a natural landscape setting, and putting herself out there.

+From April 7 – September 16, 2018, the de Young Museum, San Francisco exhibited Judy Dater: Only Human; the exhibit displayed photographs created over five decades and was her first exhibition in over 20 years.